hellcastter/esp32-move-detect/README.md

 - Danylo Sahaidak
 - Bohdan Yavorivskiy

+## Used components
+- Board ESP32 (one of these):
+  - ESP-WROOM 32
+  - ESP32-CAM
+- Camera OV7670

 ## Installation
 Project uses esp32-camera library, so use this command to install library.
 ```bash